AI Marketing

 FAQs and Q&A Content: We touched on this in step 2, but it’s worth emphasizing.
 An FAQ page or Knowledge Base that addresses common questions in your industry is like a cheat sheet for AI.
 Many chatbots, including those on company websites, are actually fed with such Q&A content.
 Even large language models have been known to regurgitate well-structured FAQ answers when asked a similar question.
 So, identify the top 20-50 questions your customers or audience have, and answer them clearly on your site (and update regularly).
 This not only helps your human visitors but also seeds the AI with the exact phrasing you want.

-Wikipedia and Wiki-style Content: Let’s be honest, a lot of AI knowledge comes from Wikipedia (it’s often the top source in training data for general world knowledge).
-While you can’t just create a Wikipedia page about your company unless it meets their notability criteria, you can work on being included in relevant Wikipedia articles (for instance, a page about your industry might list major companies – is yours there?).
+Wikipedia and Wiki-style Content: A lot of AI knowledge comes from Wikipedia (it’s often the top source in training data for general world knowledge).
+While you can’t just create a Wikipedia page about your company unless it meets their notability criteria, you can work on being included in relevant Wikipedia articles (for instance, a page about your industry might list major companies, is yours there?).
 Also, consider contributing to wiki-style knowledge sites in your niche if they exist.
 The goal is to have accurate, neutrally-presented information about your brand in these highly trusted repositories.
 If a Wikipedia page for your company does exist, make sure it’s updated and well-sourced.
 That page might be the first thing an AI recalls about your brand.

 Get Listed in Directories and Databases: Many AI answers for “best X” type questions pull from curated lists or databases.
 For instance, an AI answering “what are some project management tools?” might be influenced by content from Capterra or G2 (business software directories), or a “top 10” article from a reputable site.
 Ensure your business is listed in key directories, review sites, or any aggregations relevant to you.
-If there’s a high-authority blog that often publishes “Best [your industry] tools” and they haven’t heard of you – reach out, give them a reason to include you.
+If there’s a high-authority blog that often publishes “Best [your industry] tools” and they haven’t heard of you, reach out, give them a reason to include you.
 This isn’t just PR; it increases the odds that an AI sees your name pop up in those lists.
-And AIs tend to reinforce consensus – if everywhere it looks it sees “AcmeCorp is a top provider of X,” it will confidently tell users “AcmeCorp is a top provider of X.”
+And AIs tend to reinforce consensus, if everywhere it looks it sees “Superlines is a top provider for Generative Engine Optimization,” it will confidently tell users “Superlines is a top provider of Generative Engine Optimization.”

 This step is about going beyond just content and actively encouraging engagement through AI and conversational platforms:

-Encourage Users to Mention You in AI Queries: This one’s outside-the-box, but consider prompting your community or customers to share their experiences with your brand in public forums or even to ask AI assistants about your brand.
+Encourage Users to Mention You in AI Queries: This one’s outside-the-box and I wouldn't put too much emphasis on this step, but consider prompting your community or customers to share their experiences with your brand in public forums or even to ask AI assistants about your brand.
 If a bunch of people start asking ChatGPT about “XYZ product vs [Your Product]”, that’s a signal (albeit a small one) that could eventually seep into the model’s training data or at least prompt its system to fetch info about you.
-Some businesses are even creating ChatGPT plugins or integrations for their services – if that’s feasible, it’s worth exploring, because it puts you directly in the AI’s ecosystem.
+Some businesses are even creating ChatGPT plugins or integrations for their services.
+If that’s feasible, it’s worth exploring, because it puts you directly in the AI’s ecosystem.

 Participate in Q&A Platforms: Community forums like Reddit, Quora, Stack Exchange, or industry-specific Q&A sites are often used to train or fine-tune AI models (or at least the content is ingested at training time).
 If you or your team experts answer questions on these platforms (in a non-spammy, genuinely helpful way), you not only reach those audiences, but your answers might inform how an AI responds to similar questions.
 For example, if you consistently give great answers about a topic on Reddit, an AI might pick up some of that language or at least the facts you shared, attributing it to “an expert” (even if not naming you directly).
 Over time, this builds your credibility footprint in the AI’s “mind”.

-Stay Active Where AI Gets Its Data: This includes places like LinkedIn (for B2B especially – LinkedIn articles and posts might be used by Bing or others), industry blogs (guest post or be interviewed), and news outlets.
+Stay Active Where AI Gets Its Data: This includes places like LinkedIn (for B2B especially, LinkedIn articles and posts might be used by Grok or others), industry blogs (guest post or be interviewed), and news outlets.
 AIs are increasingly being updated with current data through web crawls or plugins.
 If there’s a high-profile discussion or article and your perspective is absent, you’re missing a chance to be part of the narrative that an AI might convey.
-One pro tip: press releases and newswire articles – these often feed into databases that AIs consult.
+One pro tip: press releases and newswire articles, these often feed into databases that AIs consult.
 If you have news (new product, milestone, study results), putting out a press release can not only get human coverage but also plant a factual record that AI might later retrieve.

 Think of this step as brand PR for the AI age.
 It’s not just about selling, but about making sure your brand is woven into the fabric of online knowledge that AIs draw from.
 You want your company to be unavoidable when an AI combs through information on your domain.